jaspalr/Walkin-Clinic-Database/README.md

 # Walkin-Clinic-Database
 Allows users to add, delete, search, modify, and print from the database\
 Stores carecard, name, address, phone number and email of a Patient\
-Carecard number must be 10 digits or returns error\
+Carecard number must be 10 digits or returns an error
 # To run:
   make \
   then ./walkin to a command prompt